Metreeler/car_racing/README.md

 ## Build Management

-I am using PyBuilder to build this project
+I am using PyBuilder to build this project.
+It's the first time that I have ever used a builder for a Python project.
+The build file is available [here](https://github.com/Metreeler/car_racing/blob/main/build.py)

 ## Unit Tests